St Joseph’s: 9:30am – 11:30am – 5:30pm

 The Sacrament of Reconciliation is generally available from 11.00 – 11.45 on Saturday mornings at St Joseph’s and after 10:00am Mass on Saturday at St John the Baptist – this can sometimes change – so please check the newsletter.
 Confession can always be arranged at other times by appointment or after Mass.
 For those who have limited mobility or who are housebound, a visit from the priest for Confession can always be arranged on an individual basis.

 Two or three months notice is usually required for the Baptism of infants to allow for adequate planning and preparation.
 The pre-baptismal course consists of three sessions where at least one parent is expected to attend; it is not a requirement for Godparents, but they are always very welcome.
-If you are seeking Baptism for a child please collect a form from the back of the church and return to Fr Kieron or Fr Peter or the Parish Office.
+If you are seeking Baptism for a child please collect a form from the back of the church and return to Fr Kieron, Fr Sebastian or the Parish Office.
 You will then be contacted with the details of the next preparation course.
 During the course a date for the baptism can be fixed.

 FIRST HOLY COMMUNION